Latest Talus (US) News Update

 1. 2026 Roadmap Reveal (4 February 2026)

-Talus will unveil its 2026 technical and ecosystem roadmap at the New Year’s Gathering in Seoul.
-Key focus areas include scalability solutions for AI-driven dApps, decentralized AI model training frameworks, and cross-chain interoperability enhancements.
-The event will feature expert panels analyzing AI-blockchain integration and real-world use cases (CoinMarketCap).
+Talus will detail its 2026 technical and ecosystem roadmap at its New Year’s Gathering in Seoul.
+Anticipated focuses include scaling AI-driven dApps, developer SDKs, and decentralized AI model training (CoinMarketCap).
+The event includes expert panels on AI-blockchain integration and community networking.

 Conclusion